compose-spec/compose-spec/07-volumes.md

 ### external

 If set to `true`, `external` specifies that this volume already exists on the platform and its lifecycle is managed outside of that of the application.
-Compose doesn't attempt to create these volumes, and MUST return an error if they do not exist.
+Compose doesn't attempt to create these volumes, and must return an error if they do not exist.

 If `external` is set to `true` and volume configuration has other but `name` attributes set, considering resource is